SPARC-FAIR-Codeathon/hubmap-link/README.md

 ```
 > git clone https://github.com/SPARC-FAIR-Codeathon/hubmap-link.git
 ```
-2. Install the project dependencies.
-Navigate to /website and execute the following npm command:
+2. Install the project library dependencies.
+Navigate to /website and execute an install:
 ```
+> cd website
 > npm install
 ```
 3. To begin serving the project immediately out of your localhost on port 4200, execute the following command: